Table of Contents

 - ID Verification: Instant.
 A Social Security Number (SSN) is a direct link to an applicant’s identity.

 - Credit Check: Ideally, a few minutes, but can take 1-2 days.
-Credit reporting agencies typically present instant reports, but it may take time to clarify if there is an issue with it.
+Credit reporting agencies typically present instant reports, but it can take time to clarify if there is an issue with it.

 - Criminal History and Civil Records: 1 hour-3 days.
 Some records are easier to find than others, but most are available in the agency’s vast database.

 - Eviction Records: 1 hour-3 days.
-These records are public, but some may take longer to find.
+These records are public, but some can take longer to find.

 - Job and Income Verification: 1-3 days.
 Not all landlords will verify income with the employer – if they accept pay stubs as enough proof, confirmation should be instant.